Glossary

 A sales playbook is the documented set of processes, messaging, objection responses, and best practices a sales team uses to close deals consistently.
 It captures what works so the team doesn't re-learn it from scratch with every hire.

-A sales playbook is the documented set of processes, messaging, qualification criteria, objection responses, and best practices a sales team uses to consistently close deals.
-It captures what works — the specific language that resonates with buyers, the questions that uncover real pain, the responses that handle common objections — so the team doesn’t re-discover it from scratch with every new hire.
+sales team uses to consistently close deals.
+It captures what works — the specific language that resonates with buyers, the questions that uncover real pain, the responses that handle common objections — so the team doesn't re-discover it from scratch with every new hire.

 What does a sales playbook include?